Buy Printed Clear Plastic Bags: Specs, Costs, Lead Time

 Printing on transparent film is less forgiving than printing on paper or coated board.
 The substrate can look clean in a digital proof and still disappoint on press if ink adhesion, surface treatment, or curing is off.
 That is why suppliers should be able to explain the print process in plain language, not just send a polished mockup.

 Flexographic printing is common for larger orders because it keeps unit costs under control once setup is spread across volume.
+A typical line may use 4-6 color flexo with a corona-treated film surface at about 38-42 dynes, followed by inline drying and rewinding.
 Gravure can deliver very fine detail and consistent coverage on long runs, but cylinder costs make it harder to justify for shorter quantities.
-Digital printing is useful for small runs, rapid artwork changes, and launch testing, though the per-unit price can rise quickly as volume grows.
+Digital printing is useful for 500-2,000 unit launches, rapid artwork changes, and seasonal tests, though the per-unit price can rise quickly as volume grows.

 Artwork needs to be built for transparency, not pasted onto it.
 Negative space is not wasted space.
 It is part of the composition.
 The product fills that space, so the layout should leave room for the viewer to recognize what is inside at a glance.
 Overcrowded artwork usually makes clear packaging feel busier than it should.